aeckar/usf-cse-resources/exercises/COP3514_project6.md

 When using this array, make sure to use it with the proper size (that being the number of unique words).
 If you want to clean things up, you can loop through the array again and set the remaining pointers to `NULL`.

-Every word in this new array can be printed using a simple `for` loop.
+Every word in this newly sorted array can be printed using a simple `for` loop.

 ### File Output